idanielsh/ImageQualityAnalysis/README.md

 ```
 examples/tester.py
 ```
 And you should see the camera window launch with information about faces on the image.
-Note that the information is only printed every 25 seconds to maintain readability.
-This rate can be changed in `examples/tester.py` but does not reflect the true performance of the app.
+Note that this tester file can detect multiple faces in a single frame.

 ## Credits